frontiersi/land_cover_mapping_DEAfrica/notebooks/Lesotho/Readme.md

-This folder contains jupyter notebooks replicating FAO's existing land cover mapping workflow for Lesotho in GEE.
-Running the notebooks requires access to DEAfrica sandbox.
+This folder contains jupyter notebooks replicating FAO's existing workflow in GEE for land cover mapping across Lesotho.
+Running the notebooks requires access to DEAfrica sandbox and you many need to change input/output data locations in the scripts.
+Input datasets required are copied into 'Data' folder except the GoogleBuldings layer which is too large to upload to github.
+Output data were mostly not uploaded to 'Results' folder to save space, so you need to run the scripts to generate country-wide outputs.
 To run through the workflow:

 1. Extract training features using unfiltered training data by running 'Extract_training_data_GEE_replicate.ipynb'